20th Century toy microscopes tell their stories

 When I started my studies in petrography for my MA thesis, I was looking for a small, portable but efficient microscope that I could equip with polarizers and use at home.
 Two of my friends had MICs, which they kept since childhood but never used for many years.
 I asked them to sell me one of them.
 They both apologized but refused.
 Years passed, I finished successfully my MA and PhD and worked for years with several research-grade microscopes.
 When I became an associate professor, my friends prepared for me a big surprise party in a local good fish and seafood restaurant.
 One of the MIC owners, who became a professional photographer, made for me a framed photo of his MIC with a dedication inscription reminding me of this microscope and congratulating me for succeeding to advance without it.

-In 2014 I was almost ashamed to buy myself a mint condition MIC on eBay for merely £11.
+In 2014 I was almost ashamed to buy myself this mint condition MIC on eBay for merely £11.
 I wish my father could see it and recall the story.